Leaf, Brush & Yard Waste

-- Except for campfires and permitted bonfires, open burning shall only be conducted between 9:00 a.m. and the earlier of the following: Sunset or 7:00 p.m.
-All recreational fires shall be out by 12:00 a.m.
+- Open burning shall only be conducted between 9:00 a.m. and the earlier of the following: Sunset or 7:00 p.m.
+(All recreational fires shall be out by 12:00 a.m.)

 - Open burning shall only be conducted at a location at least 25 feet from any structure and ten feet from any property line.

 - Open burning shall be constantly attended and supervised by a competent person until the fire is extinguished and cold.
 The person shall have readily available fire extinguishing equipment, as may be necessary for the total control of the fire.

 - Fires shall not be ignited with flammable or combustible liquids, such as gasoline, kerosene, fuel oil, diesel fuel, etc.

 - No materials may be burned upon any street, curb, gutter, or sidewalk or on the ice of a lake, pond, stream, or water body.

 - All allowed open burning shall be conducted in a safe and nuisance-free manner, when wind and weather conditions are such as to minimize adverse effects and not create a health hazard or a visibility hazard on roadways, railroads, or airfields.